espressif/esp-idf/docs/get-started/get-started-wrover-kit.rst

 ESP-WROVER-KIT V3 Getting Started Guide
 =======================================

 This user guide shows how to get started with ESP-WROVER-KIT V3 development board including description of its functionality and configuration options.
-You can find out what version you have in section :doc:`../hw-reference/modules-and-boards`.
+You can find out what version you have in section :ref:`esp-modules-and-boards-esp-wrover-kit`.

 If you like to start using this board right now, go directly to section :ref:`esp-wrover-kit-start-development`.